Apereo-Learning-Analytics-Initiative/LearningAnalyticsProcessor/src/main/resources/extracts/README.md

 ----------------------- |:-----------------:|------------------------------------------
 ALTERNATIVE_ID          | String(40)        | The CWID of the student replaced with some unique identifiers for security reasons.
 PERCENTILE              | Float[0-100.0]    | The high school ranking of the students.
-SAT_VERBAL              |  | The numeric SAT verbal score.
+SAT_VERBAL              | Integer[200-800]  | The numeric SAT verbal score (or 0/blank to indicate no score).
-SAT_MATH                |  | The numeric SAT mathematics score.
+SAT_MATH                | Integer[200-800]  | The numeric SAT mathematics score (or 0/blank to indicate no score).
-ACL_COMPOSITE           |  | The ACT score of the Student (Either of the scores will be reported by the students) DOB                     |  | The birth date of the student RACE                    |  | The race of the student (self-reported) GENDER                  |  | The gender of the student (self-reported) STATUS                  |  | Code for full-time or part-time student based on the number of credit hours currently enrolled.
+ACL_COMPOSITE           | Integer[1-36]     | The ACT composite score of the Student (or 0/blank to indicate no score) DOB                     | ISO-8601          | The birth date of the student RACE                    | [1-8] -See Below- | The race of the student (self-reported) GENDER                  | [1,2] -See Below- | The gender of the student (self-reported) STATUS                  | [1,2] -See Below- | Code for full-time or part-time student based on the number of credit hours currently enrolled.
-SEMESTERS               |  | The current academic standing of the student as expressed by the number of semesters of completed coursework
+SEMESTERS               | Integer[1-20]     | The current academic standing of the student as expressed by the number of semesters of completed coursework
-EARNED_CREDIT_HOURS     |  | The total number of credit hours earned by each of the student (int - [0-1000]) GPA_CUMULATIVE          |  | Cumulative university grade point average (float - four point scale - [0.00 - 4.00])
+EARNED_CREDIT_HOURS     | Integer[1-1000]   | The total number of credit hours earned by each of the student GPA_CUMULATIVE          | Float[0-4.0]      | Cumulative university grade point average (float - four point scale - [0.00 - 4.00])
-GPA_SEMESTER            |  | Semester university grade point average (float - four point scale - [0.00 - 4.00])
+GPA_SEMESTER            | Float[0-4.0]      | Semester university grade point average (float - four point scale - [0.00 - 4.00])
-STANDING                |  | Current university standing such as probation, dean’s list, or semester honors.
+STANDING                | [0-3] -See Below- | Current university standing such as probation, dean’s list, or semester honors.

 2) COURSES (Course Data) - courses.csv